 When there is little time for recovery between training sessions or events, using glycerol to rehydrate can be an effective strategy.

 Rehydration is a vital component of recovery but it can take time to effectively rehydrate after an event.
-Supplementing with glycerol can speed up this process by reducing urinary output of fluids.
+Supplementing with glycerol can speed up this process by reducing the urinary output of fluids.

 In regards to using glycerol during exercise, it is likely unnecessary in most cases where hyperhydration prior to the event has occurred.